-Alastair Jones runs Cadence Leadership, a business that inspires leaders to reach their full potential, through training and coaching.
-As a Dr of Chemical Physics and a previous CEO of a national youth work charity for over 5 years, he now works with clients from apprenticeships through to the Tech/Science sector, as well as across charities.
+Alastair Jones runs Cadence Leadership, a business that inspires leaders to reach their full potential, through training, coaching and consultancy.
+As a Dr of Chemical Physics and a previous CEO of a national youth work charity for over 5 years, he now works with clients from construction through to manufacturing and the science/tech sector, as well as across charities.

 I heard someone speak about Freshwalks at a business exhibition who has since become a good friend through Freshwalks.
 Although I am a cyclist and hadn’t hiked for some time, I really liked the concept of combining the great outdoors with business as I knew I would meet many other like-minded people.

 I’ve lost count, however, I think since December 2017 I must’ve done between 60-70 as I try and do one every month with an occasional extra one or two.
 Even during incredibly busy months, I find it provides me with a fire break from the busyness that helps to restore my equilibrium and give me some perspective.
 I view it as an investment in my well-being to make me sustainable in my work.

 The quality of people I meet on the walks and those who I have got to know well are a real asset as people to bounce ideas off, build friendships and do business with.
 The community extends beyond the hills and for me has reached as far as The Edinburgh Festival, gigs and staying sane during the Covid lockdown.

 The Shining Tor walk is my all-time favourite as it goes through what I think is one of the prettiest areas in England, the Goyt Valley, and also includes two ascents over the high peaks, so you get a really good mix of terrain and views.
 It’s not an easy walk but I do like a challenge and, actually, it is often surprising what people achieve with the encouragement of the group.